-A rarity I found in a book, Corinthia is used only occasionally.
-It comes from the ancient Greek city of Corinth, and might bring to mind St. Paul’s letters to the Corinthians from the New Testament.
+From the ancient Greek city of Corinth, Corinthia might bring to mind St. Paul’s letters to the Corinthians from the New Testament.
 William Faulkner gave the name to a character in The Reivers, but she’s usually called Miss Corrie.

-First recorded in a Spanish romance from the Middle Age, Corisande probably comes from the Spanish word for heart – corazon, which appears earlier on this list.
-A handful of uses in history, literature, and opera have kept us aware of the name, but it is virtually unheard in the US.
+First recorded in a Spanish romance from the Middle Ages, Corisande probably comes from the Spanish word for heart – corazon, also on this list.
+A handful of uses in history, literature, and opera have kept the name in sparing use, but it is virtually unheard in the US.

-I hear “core less” and “careless” when I say this name, and yet, it’s rather appealing, too.
+It’s a little close to “care less” and yet, Corliss has plenty of appeal, too.
 It means joyful, and was originally a nickname given to a person seemingly without worries – free from cares.
 The name had a brief moment in the sun during the 1940s and 50s thanks to Meet Corliss Archer, a radio program about an upbeat teenage girl.
 It later became a comic book and a television series, too.
 Corliss could fit right in with names like Collins, Sutton, Harper, and Sloane today, but has yet to be re-discovered.

 Famed Roman general Scipio came from the distinguished Cornelius family; that means his daughters both answered to Cornelia, Major and Minor.
 Cornelia Minor became especially well-known as a model of virtuous womanhood in the 200s BC – and an influential figure in her own right.
 It’s thought the family name comes from the Latin word cornu – horn, as in cornet.